henkrijneveld/RPi_Cam_Microscope/README.md

 12) Make sure the user you use in SSH is member of the group www-data (sudo usermod -a -G www-data pi, followed by sudo shutdown -r now)
 13) tip: you can go to the pi with tools->Start ssh session...
 14) To correct problem: https://intellij-support.jetbrains.com/hc/en-us/community/posts/207036445-Auto-upload-Failed-to-change-timestamp-of-the-file
 chown the owner of the files from www-data to pi.
-In /var/www : sudo chown -R pi html
+In /var : sudo chown -R pi www
 15) Install xdebug on PI with: https://xdebug.org/wizard
 16) enable in the correct php.ini:
     [xdebug]